International Party: Music video

 Commissioned by Reebok, music video for the song, directed by Chris Robinson, was filmed at Downey Studios in March 2011.
 Robinson said of the video that "it’s about connecting all the continents on the planet on the world stage".
 Choreographer Hi-Hat selected dancers to appear in the video, including street dancers Lil Buck, Haspop, Destini Rogers, B-Boy L.L.
 Flex, Kelli Divincen, Daniel Graham, Duncan Tran and B-Boy Lil’ Bob.
 The video features laser lights installations by artist Eliav Kadosh.
 Anthony Osei from Complex described the video as "high-powered and light scattering".
 The video was released on August 1, 2011 and reportedly cost $1.4 million to make.

-Critical reception
+Composition and critical reception

+"International Party" is a dance track that runs for a duration of two minutes and thirty-seven seconds.
+The website Freshness Mag described the song as "fast paced techno dance anthem".
 Rap-Up wrote that the "feel good" song "boasts a rock-tinged beat" while according to MTV News the song is a "grinding, electro-hop track".
 The Boombox described it as "electronic dance track that marks a stylistic departure from Alicia and Swizz' respective genres".
-Writer for PopCrush opined that Beatz and Keys "seem to be out of their elements with this hyper dance track" adding that Beatz "could use some work on his rap skills" while Keys "phon[ed] in her vocals".
+Trent Fitzgerald from PopCrush opined that Beatz and Keys "seem to be out of their elements with this hyper dance track" adding that Beatz "could use some work on his rap skills" while Keys "phon[ed] in her vocals".